digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 .. code:: bash

   # Path to the dar you want to pass as package preference.
-We will extract the package-id of its
-  # main package
   PACKAGE_DAR=path/to/main/dar.dar
   # Path to the dar containing the Daml script for which you want to pass the package-id
   SCRIPT_DAR=path/to/script/dar.dar
+  # Extract the package-id of PACKAGE_DAR's main package.
   daml damlc inspect-dar ${PACKAGE_DAR} --json | jq '.main_package_id' > ./package-id-script-input.json
   # replace --ide-ledger with --ledger-host and --ledger-port for deployed Canton
   daml script --dar ${SCRIPT_DAR} --script-name Main:main --ide-ledger --input-file ./package-id-script-input.json